alces-software/flight-appliance-docs/docs/source/mpiapps/mpiapps.rst

 In some environments, users may wish to manually run MPI jobs across the compute nodes in their cluster without using the job-scheduler.
 This can be useful when writing and debugging parallel applications, or when running parallel applications which launch directly on compute nodes without requiring a scheduler.
 A number of commercial applications may fall into this category, including Ansys Workbench, Ansys Fluent, Mathworks Matlab and parallelised R-jobs.

 .. note:: Before running applications manually on compute nodes, verify that auto-scaling of your cluster is not enabled.
 Auto-scaling typically uses job-scheduler information to control how many nodes are available in your cluster, and should be disabled if running applications manually.
-Use the command ``alces configure autoscaling disable`` to turn off autoscaling before attempting to run jobs manually.
+Use the command ``alces configure autoscaling disable`` to turn off autoscaling before attempting to run jobs manually on your cluster compute nodes.

 The example below demonstrates how to manually run the **Intel Message-passing Benchmark** application through **OpenMPI** on an Alces Flight Compute cluster.
 The exact syntax for your application and MPI may vary, but users should be able to follow the concepts discussed below to run their own software.
 You will need at least two compute nodes available to run the following example.